nap015/scraping-wework/README.md

 Current script not optimized for parallel scraping but will update in the future.

 Result .csv file contains the following features in order:
-State, City, Building Address, Inventory Code, URL, Max Capacity (per each inventory space)
+State, City, Building Address, Inventory Code, Max Capacity (per each inventory space), reservation URL

 .py file contains the runnable Python script, .ipynb file for development and preview.